 So what is the catalog management at all?

 Let me put it in simple words.
-It is a system that will help you to manage the quality of all your product listings throughout the multiple sales channels and be shaped to specific buyers’ formats.
+It is a process helping managing the quality of all your product listings throughout the multiple sales channels and be shaped to specific buyers’ formats.
 Generally, it complies with organization, standardization, and publication of the product data across sales channels.
 And it can be hosted either by a supplier or a buyer.

 Let’s say you are a multichannel online retailer.
 You have various digital points of sales: from branded sites to such huge monster marketplaces as Amazon, eBay, and some small newcomers like Shopify, etc. The thing is, each of them would demand different formats of product descriptions.
 Here’s where the challenge pops up.
 Either you’re a small business or a considerable b2b.